luebbertevan/kikitora-internship/docs/standup/CHECK_IN_QUESTIONS.md

+Check-in questions.

+What would be most useful to you in the write up?

+contraints
+solutions
+trade-offs
+future improvements

+how are we retargeting to a consitant skeleton a-pose script. blend to npz and npz to pose 0

+the robot problem (data )
+one use (roomba)
+multi use (multipul steps) robot dag assembly line helper bots. only good at a couple of things and not reliable

+need lots of data (internet scale data) we almost have that for video -> we dont have that for 4D motion capture athletinc recrutment medical interventions brodcasting

+Why has no one done this yet?
+not enough expertise and crossover in computer vission adn animation and ml

+focal length

+Could I get a list of you partners?

-Are you going to ask you partners for their motion capture data to train on?
+Are you going to ask you partners for their motion capture data to train on? no liscensing and unions

+saving 6 months dev time on AAA